ge0rg/samsung-nx-emailservice/README.md

 ## Supported models

-The following camera models (generations) support sending e-mails (see [Samsung WiFi Cameras](https://op-co.de/blog/posts/samsung_wifi_cameras/) for details on the compacts):
+The following camera models (generations) support sending e-mails or uploading files (see
+[Samsung WiFi Cameras](https://op-co.de/blog/posts/samsung_wifi_cameras/) for details on the compacts):